Video Transcript for Navy Federal Together with Zelle®

 Ask your recipients to enroll with Zelle® before you send them money—this will help them get your payment more quickly.

-How to Send Money with Zelle®
+How to Send Money With Zelle®

-Sign in to your Navy Federal Credit Union account and select Send Money, then Send Money with Zelle®.
+To complete a Zelle® money transfer, just sign in to your Navy Federal Credit Union account and select Send Money, then Send Money with Zelle®.
 After you accept the terms and conditions, enter your email address or U.S. mobile phone number to receive a one-time verification code.
 Next, enter the code in the appropriate box on the enrollment screen and you're all set.

 Add a Recipient